EXthan/DataDrivenTurbulenceModels/README.md

 # DataDrivenTurbulenceModels
 OpenFOAM's Data-Driven Turbulence Models.

-These models were developed in OpenFOAM-4.x
+These models were developed in OpenFOAM-4.x and OpenFOAM-7

 Models are used to correct RANS turbulent flows by using Machine Learning predicted quantities or direct injection of DNS or other high-fidelity simulations'data (e.g. LES).